craigrmc/alignment/notes.md

 * Read interactions between AIs as the real test failures.
 * Simulations should be the final testing stages.
 Keep the AIs guessing forever...
 * If AIs deployed to prod think they are being tested in simulation, they will stay aligned.
-* You can't verify that it want to be morally correct.
+* You can't verify that it wants to be morally correct.
     * But you can verify it knows what is morally correct.
     * Better than not knowing.
 * Train for uncertainty.
 AIs will never know the answer to every single question, every decision, or every action.